-Lumps in the neck
+- Lumps in the neck

-Lumps in the neck may occur in nose, thyroid and lymphoid cancers, as well as other ENT cancers.
+Lumps in the neck may occur in the nose, thyroid and lymphoid cancers, as well as other ENT cancers.
 The position of the lump in the neck may give a clue to its cause.

-Nosebleeds can also be a sign of cancer, in particular nose cancer.
+Nosebleeds can also be a sign of cancer, in particular, nose cancer.
 Especially if bleeding is persistent, scanty, or associated with a headache or unusual smell, then it is important to get checked.

 A swelling, ulcer or sore area in the mouth that does not go away within a week should be evaluated by a doctor.
 This is particularly important if accompanied by a lump in the neck.

-Hoarseness in the voice
+- Hoarseness in the voice

 Hoarseness in the voice can occur with cancers of the voice box.
 It can also be a sign of thyroid cancer.
 This is because nerves to the vocal cords run closely behind the thyroid gland and can be affected by cancer within the gland.

-Difficulty swallowing food
+- Difficulty swallowing food

-Difficulty swallowing food can be a sign of cancer of the throat, and should be evaluated by a doctor.
+Difficulty swallowing food can be a sign of cancer of the throat and should be evaluated by a doctor.
 A swallowing x-ray or an oesophagoscopy may be necessary to find the cause.

-Pain or blockage in the ear
+- Pain or blockage in the ear

 Pain or blockage in the ear can be due to disease or a tumour in the nose or throat.
 Nose cancers can present with a blocked ear or sometimes unexplained pain or discomfort around the ear as the only symptom.